argilla-io/argilla/README.md

 - **Iterate** on ****ground-truth**** and predictions to debug, track and improve your data and models over time.
 - **Build** custom ****applications and dashboards**** on top of your model predictions.

 We've tried to make working with Rubrix easy and fun, while keeping it scalable and flexible.

 Rubrix is composed of:

 - a **Python library** to bridge data and models, which you can install via `pip`.
-- a **web application** to explore and label data, which you can launch using Docker or build it yourself.
+- a **web application** to explore and label data, which you can launch using Docker or directly with Python.

 This is an example of Rubrix UI annotation mode: